blekenbleu/blekenbleu.github.io/pedals/STM32.md

 ## Logitech G29 brake pedal mods
+### Background
 Having poor coordination always and no depth perception until vision fused in my 40s, driving and bicycling were as nearly athletic as I cared to get.
-Gloria got a BMW E21 320i when her old Toyota Corolla died in the early 1990s.
+My wife got a BMW E21 320i when her old Toyota Corolla died in the early 1990s.
+The best BMW garage in town offered discounts to BMW CCA members, so we joined.
+This led, in 1995, to a 5-speed [1985 BMW E23 735i](https://drive-my.com/en/test-drive/item/2201-road-test-1985-bmw-735i-e23.html),
+which I waanted to own since reading the September 1985 Road & Track review.
-This led, in 1995, to a 1985 BMW E23 735i, which by 1997 began attending BMW CCA driving schools at Watkins Glen, Mont-Tremblant, Road Atlanta, Mid Ohio, Sebring, Summit Point and Putnam Park.
-Driving schools mostly ended for us around 2003;  too expensive and increasing likelihood of non-trivial track offs as my confidence increased, but mainly the 735i ECU became unreliable.
+By 1997, I was driving it at BMW CCA driving schools on Watkins Glen, Mont-Tremblant, Road Atlanta, Mid Ohio, Sebring, Summit Point and Putnam Park.
+Driving schools mostly ended for us around 2003, owing to increasing expenses and likelihood of non-trivial track offs as my confidence grew.
+The [Motronic DME](http://www.unixnerd.demon.co.uk/m30.html) had also became unreliable.
 Meanwhile, I still ride bicycles...

-Nostalgia being what it is, VIRTUALLY revisiting driver schools seems attractive.
+Nostalgia being what it is, *VIRTUALLY* revisiting driver schools seems attractive.
-Many cars and tracks that I drove are available with sim racing program Assetto Corsa and can be played using relatively cheap Logitech G29 pedals and steering wheel.
+Many cars and tracks that I have driven are available with sim racing program Assetto Corsa and can be played using relatively cheap [Logitech G29](https://www.amazon.com/dp/B00Z0UWWYC) pedals and steering wheel.
 Playing Assetto Corsa on conventional PC monitors limits field-of-view;
  I opted for Samsung mixed reality headset.

+### Problems
 By lacking inertial cues from velocity changes, sim racing seems harder than real.
 Although Logitech improved pedal feel with their G29, braking remains problematic:,
-1. signals to sim software are based on pedal movement distance, not pressure.
+1. signal to sim software is based on pedal movement distance, not pressure.
-2. feedback for tires losing grip during braking comes thru the wheel, instead of the pedal.
+2. feedback for tires losing grip during braking comes thru the wheel, instead of the brake pedal.

+### Proposals
 Those 2 brake simulation shortcomings can be mitigated, respectively, by:
 1. replacing brake pedal potentiometer with a load cell, e.g [Logitec G27 Load cell brake modification](https://imgur.com/gallery/gOjAf)